-The name of this blog, Scilicet – which comes from the Latin words scire (to know) and licet (it is allowed), reflects our intentions to share our fun historical stories within their context with anyone who is interested!
+The word Scilicet (pronounced [ˈskiː.li.kɛt]) means ‘it is permitted to know’, deriving from the Latin words scire (to know) and licet (it is allowed).
+It reflects our intention to share anecdotes and insights about historic forms of knowledge with anyone who is interested.

-We try to write in a simple rather than simplistic way so anyone could enjoy our lovely-though-often-obscure subjects and historical sources.
+We try to write in a simple rather than simplistic way, bringing to life our lovely-though-often-obscure subjects and historical sources.

 James Fox